SvenHerbers/FTMW_Binary_reader/README.md

 PowerSpectrum = False  #True shows the square of the usual amplitude spectrum, which is preferred by some, but the default is False and the amplitude spectrum is shown.

-masklines=[999.9123,12321.0]  # Sometimes you have artifacts or dirt in your measurment that you know off.
+masklines=[999.9123,12321.0]  # Sometimes you have artifacts or dirt in your measurment that you know of.
                               # To put a zero-mask over it add the centre of the region into the 'masklines' list.

 maskwidth=0.1                 # +-width around centre that will be removed by mask in MHz.